jcoronelcortes/perform-2023-hotday/Advanced Cloud Platform Monitoring/content/03_OpenTelemetry/03_Auto_Instrumentation/index.md

 ## Auto Instrumentation

-In this module to inject the auto instrumentation library using the OpenTelemetry Operator.
+In this section, we'll inject the auto instrumentation library using the OpenTelemetry Operator by doing the following:

-In this module you will go through the following actions:

 1. Create a new Namespace for our demo application
 1. Deploy the OpenTelemetry SideCar collector in the namespace